How Do Mortgage Lenders View Charge Offs And Collections

 - Again, as with charge offs, a judgment will eventually plummet credit scores

-How Do Mortgage Lenders View Charge Offs And Qualifying With A Direct Lender With No Overlays
+How Do Mortgage Lenders View Charge Offs And Qualifying With A Lender With No Overlays

-Home Buyers and/or Homeowners needing to qualify for a mortgage with a direct lender with no mortgage overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Home Buyers and/or Homeowners needing to qualify for a mortgage with a direct lender with no mortgage overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.